MACRec: a Multi-Agent Collaboration Framework for Recommendation: Applications on Recommendation Scenarios

 \subsection{Conversational Recommendation (CR)}

-Conversational recommendation systems (CRS) engage users in a dialogue to refine their preferences and deliver more accurate suggestions.
+Conversational recommender systems engage users in a dialogue to refine their preferences and deliver more accurate suggestions.

 In conversational scenarios, the user's input text is not necessarily explicitly instructive.
 Hence, the \textsl{Task Interpreter} can help translate the conversation history into a more concise and clear task prompt.
-In addition, the user's input requirements may contain information unknown to the \textsl{Manager}, e.g., a product that has not sold on the platform.
+In addition, the user's input requirements may contain information unknown to the \textsl{Manager}.
 In this case, the \textsl{Searcher} can help the Manager understand what the user mentioned.

-Beyond the abovementioned applications, our framework can support other scenarios by customizing the prompts and agents' collaboration modes.
+Beyond the abovementioned applications, our framework can support other scenarios by customizing the configurations.